tanzircoderrect/OpenRace/website/docs/doc-overview.md

 The LanguageModel directory contains code related to recognizing certain language or framework features in LLVM IR.

-Most of the file in this directory recognize specific API calls.
+Most of the files in this directory recognize specific API calls.
 For example, pthread.h contains a list of "recognizers".

 ```cpp
 // pthread.h